encryptededdy/resources/exercises/exercises5_eddy.md

 1. Recall examples of [**middleboxes**](https://en.wikipedia.org/wiki/Middlebox) whose functions can be performed by SDN systems.

+    Firewalls

 2. In what ways does "generalized" forwarding generalize traditional **destination-based forwarding**?
 (Is "generalized forwarding" standard/official terminology?)

+    It's generalised because we can perform fowarding based on any rule supported by OpenFlow, (incl. traditional destination forwarding), but also forwarding based on other rules like port number.

 3. What happens if a packet matches more than one flow table pattern?

+    There's a priority for each patter to determine which one is used.

 4. How are forwarding/flow tables populated?

+    By the SDN controller, via.
+OpenFlow API to network appliances.

 5. What are forwarding devices typically referred to at L2?
 At L3?
 In SDN?

+    L2: Switches

+    L3: Routers

+    SDN: Network Elements(??)

 6. Packet matching fields from the [OpenFlow 1.0 Specifications](https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-spec-v1.0.0.pdf#page=22) are shown below: What do `src`, `dst`, `dl`, `nw`, and `tp` refer to?
 Contrast `in` and `src`.